RexMortem/C_Course-Introduction/Session1.md

 Well done on making it through Session 1 alive!

-Next session, we’ll be covering arguably the most important and famous topic in C: pointers.
+Next session, we’ll be covering arguably the most important and famous topic in **C**: pointers.
 We'll start with how to make our code a little more organised and powerful (now that we know some more advanced concepts) with functions.

 Hope to see you there!

+## <a name="OptionalExercises"> Optional Exercises </a>

+(TO BE COMPLETED BEFORE C WORKSHOP 2025 - since people finished the 2024 session with almost an hour left)

+It's not expected that you do any of these exercises; this is for people who finish the session early and are bored.

 ## Acknowledgements

 Thanks to Alia Meek for helping proof-read the session.
+Thanks to Lewis Parry and Louis Tanak for helping out during the session's workshop.
 Originally created by Edward Denton.